kalte0/BMC-CS-151.github.io/labs/Lab02.md

 ### 2.3 Constructors

 Create two constructors:
-1. When the user uses the value constructor, they can specify the initial capacity of our data structure.
+1. The first should take an argument to specify the initial capacity of our data structure.
+We call these kinds of constructors "value constructors."
 1. In the empty constructor,
 you as the designer get to specify a default value.
 In order to make sure that the remaining methods work correctly, I would recommend you limit the default to at most 10.